Yuen Qiu

 Cheung Cheun-Nam, known professionally as Yuen Qiu (元秋; born 19 April 1950), is a Hong Kong actress and martial artist.
-She is an expert of both Chinese martial arts and Beijing-opera skills, and was apprenticed at the Peking Opera School under the same master, Yu Jim-yuen, as Jackie Chan and Sammo Hung.
+She is an expert of both Chinese martial arts and Beijing-opera skills, and was apprenticed at the Peking Opera School under Yu Jim-yuen, the same master as Jackie Chan and Sammo Hung.

 Early life

 On 19 April 1950, Yuen was born as Cheung Cheun-Nam in Hong Kong.

 Yuen was given the performance name of Yuen Qiu.

 Education

 Yuen attended a Peking Opera School in Kowloon, Hong Kong.

 Career

 Yuen was a stuntwoman and a night club performer from the late 1960s to early 1970s.

 In 1974, Yuen had a small role in the international production, The Man with the Golden Gun (1974), portraying as Hip's niece Nara rescuing Roger Moore as James Bond.

 In 1979, Yuen was able to demonstrate her acrobatic and kicking abilities in Dragon's Claw.

 In 1970s, there were limited opportunities for stuntwomen.

 After being away from the Hong Kong film industry for nearly 20 years, she landed a role in Kung Fu Hustle only by chance.
 She was accompanying a junior woman fellow of the China Drama Academy at the audition but the director's eye was on her.
 It was reported that Stephen Chow convinced her to take on the role only after unremitting and persistent persuasion.

 Yuen later appeared in the movie Kung Fu Mahjong, with Yuen Wah, and has been active in cinema since then.